cstrouse/Dell-T3610-Hackintosh/README.md

 1. Reset to optimized defaults
 2. Secure Boot disabled
-3. Enable VT for Direct I/O disabled
+3. Enable VT for Direct I/O disabled (Virtualization Support can be enabled if you need it for Docker, etc)
 4. Disks set to AHCI mode (default is RAID)
 5. Fast Boot set to 'thorough'
 6. CPU XD support enabled